-The New Paradigm for an increasingly Climate Turbulent Time To Increase the Economic Response & Repair & Agility Capacity.
+The New Humanitarian Paradigm ~ to increase Economic Response & Repair & Agility Capacity.

 10 Reasons to promote the Humanitarian Industrial Foundation Paradigm: